viamrobotics/docs/docs/fleet/_index.md

 ## Logs

-The **LOGS** tab displays debug and other logging information from your robot.

-Each robot automatically sends logs to the cloud where you can view them from the **LOGS** tab.
+Each robot automatically sends logs to the cloud which you can view on the **LOGS** tab.

 ## History

+The configuration of your robot and the code it runs are kept separate to make debugging easier.
 The **HISTORY** tab shows a timestamped diff view of your robot's configuration changes.

 ## Code Sample

-The **CODE SAMPLE** tab contains boilerplate code snippets you can copy and paste into your SDK code to connect to your robot.
+To start programming your robot, go to the **CODE SAMPLE** tab which contains boilerplate code snippets you can copy and paste into your SDK code to connect to your robot.

 For more information on the SDKs, see [Program your Robot with Viam's SDKs](../program/sdk-as-client/).